daliansky/OC-little/docs/00-总述/00-1-ASL语法基础/README-en.md

 8. For better understanding, ACPI releases `ASL+(ASL2.0)`, it introduces C language's `+-*/=`, `<<`, `>>` and logical judgment `==`, `!=` etc.

-9. Maximally 7 parameters can be passed within a function, expressed by using `Arg0`~`Arg6`, not allow to customise.
+9. Methods in ASL can accept up to 7 arguments; they are represented by `Arg0` to `Arg6` and cannot be customised.

-10. Maximally 8 functions can be applied within a local variable, expressed by using `Local0`~`Local7`.
-Definition is not necessary, but should be initialised, in other words, assignment is needed.
+10. Local Variables in ASL can accept up to 8 arguments；they are represented by `Local0`~`Local7`.
+Definitions is not necessary, but should be initialised, in other words, assignment is needed.

 ## ASL Common Type of Data